Code-Institute-Submissions/SofiaHorvath91-ucd_project_4_MayResub/README.md

 Add Items Page - Pop-Up Modal with Item Details\
 ![Add Items Page - Pop-Up Modal with Item Details](/static/img/readme/page-mybag_modal_item.png)

-User stories :
+User stories\
-  * As an authenticated user, I expect to be able to add items to the newly created or to an existing bag
+As an authenticated user, I expect to be able to add items to the newly created or to an existing bag\
-  * As an authenticated user, I expect to know the current exact weight of my pag while packing for better planning
+As an authenticated user, I expect to know the current exact weight of my pag while packing for better planning\
-  * As an authenticated user, I expect to be alerted when maximum bag size is reached to be able to rethink choices
+As an authenticated user, I expect to be alerted when maximum bag size is reached to be able to rethink choices\
-  * As an authenticated user, I expect to be able to consult item details in pop-up modal via clicking on information sign
+As an authenticated user, I expect to be able to consult item details in pop-up modal via clicking on information sign\
-  * As an authenticated user, I expect to be offered an Amazon links for buying options of the item while in pop-up modal via clicking on an item's information sign
+As an authenticated user, I expect to be offered an Amazon links for buying options of the item while in pop-up modal via clicking on an item's information sign\
-  * As an authenticated user, when adding items to new bag, I expect that starting bag weight is zero
+As an authenticated user, when adding items to new bag, I expect that starting bag weight is zero\
-  * As an authenticated user, when editing am existing bag, I expect that the items already in the bag are preselected and bag's actual weight is displayed for further calculation
+As an authenticated user, when editing am existing bag, I expect that the items already in the bag are preselected and bag's actual weight is displayed for further calculation\
-  * As a not authenticated user, I expect to not to see this page
+As a not authenticated user, I expect to not to see this page

 * __Bag Details Page__
   * This page allows user to consult the parameters and items of an existing bag the user owns.
 While checking the bag, user may consult the details of the added items in a pop-up modal by clicking on the information sign next to it's name (as on Add Item page's modal).
 The modal also provides click link to Amazon buying options.
 The page also gives quick link to modify items or delete bag as well as to new bag creator page.